yujiex/EnergyPlus/design/FY2020/NFP-CTFCaching.md

 }
 ```

 Once the CTF values were written to a JSON file for each construction object, the time required to instantiate a new construction object, load the data from the JSON file, and insert the cached CTF values into the arrays on the construction object was determined.
-A summary of the calculated time, cached time, and other test data are provided in Table 2.
+A summary of the calculated time, cached time, and other test data are provided in Table 2, which are the averaged results from
+ 5 runs.

 **TABLE 2: CTF Calculation and Cache Time Summary**